seqscope/cartloader/docs/vignettes/pipelines/xenium.md

 **Data Access**

-The example data is downloaded from 10X Data portal.
+The example data is downloaded from 10x Data portal.

-TO-DO: Code to download the data will be provided later.
+TODO: Code to download the data will be provided later.

 ___